Search element - Quick search bar

 • Try other settling techniques such as a nappy change, cuddle or a walk around first.
 If they are obviously hungry though, offer a feed.

-• Hold baby in an upright position, supporting baby’s head and neck with your hand rather than with your arm.
+• Hold the baby in an upright position, supporting their head and neck with your hand rather than with your arm.

 • Use a slow-flow teat.

 • Gently brush the teat down the middle of baby’s lips, particularly the bottom lip.
 This encourages baby to open their mouth wide.
-It allows you to place the whole teat into their mouth, like they draw the breast in when breastfeeding.
-Don't push the teat into the baby's mouth, let baby take it.
+It allows you to place the whole teat into their mouth.
+Don't push the teat into the baby's mouth, let them take it.

 • Tip the bottom of the bottle up just far enough for the milk to fill the teat.
-As the feed goes on, you will need to let the baby gradually lean backwards more and more so that the teat stays filled with milk.
+As the feed goes on, the bottle is more horizontal and by the end of the feed, the bottle will be tipped up more.

 • Keep the baby’s head and neck lined up.
 At the start of the feed the bottle is more horizontal and by the end of the feed, the bottle will be almost vertical.